 Underground Pipe Safety: What About Gas Lines Beyond the Meter?

-UGI wants you to know that the Company is responsible for maintaining the natural gas pipes that run up to your home as well as the natural gas meter.
-However, customers are responsible for maintaining of all piping beyond the meter and into the home or office.
+UGI wants you to know that the Company is responsible for maintaining the natural gas pipes that run up to your home, including the meter.
+Each customer is responsible for the maintenance of all customer-owned piping beyond the meter.

-Customer-owned pipe includes the lines that run from your natural gas meter into your home or business as well as to the natural gas appliances or equipment inside your building.
+Customer-owned pipe includes the lines that run from your natural gas meter into your building and to the natural gas appliances or equipment inside your home or business.
 This includes buried piping, which refers to lines that run below ground between the UGI natural gas meter and your building or your gas-fired equipment.
 Customer-owned natural gas piping is part of the building or property and, like plumbing or electrical wiring, it requires periodic attention by the building owner.

 - UGI does not maintain your buried natural gas pipe.

 - If your buried natural gas pipe is not properly maintained, it may be subject to the potential hazards of corrosion and leakage.

 - Plumbing and heating contractors can assist in locating and repairing your buried pipe.